Second Person Point of View: A Writer's Guide

 “Margaret Atwood, one of our most prolific popular writers, has only occasionally found it advantageous to wade into the second person.
 That should be instructive on approximating the ratio of how much time an author should spend experimenting with the second person.
 That being said... my number-one piece of advice for aspiring authors is: Don't listen to other people's advice.
 Trust your gut.
 If your gut isn't working, neither will your story.”

 Remember that this is your book.
-If you intend to self-publish, if you don't mind that it will limit your potential audience, and if your novel just can't be told in any other way, then, by all means, ignore the naysayers.
-Take a deep breath, and jump into the deep end of the pool that is writing from the second person perspective.
+Maybe you intend to self-publish, or you don't mind limiting your potential audience.
+Maybe your story just can't be told in any other way.
+If that describes your experience, then, by all means, ignore the naysayers.
+Take a deep breath, and jump into writing from the second person perspective.
+You may also find that this POV works better for short fiction, where it's less likely to tire your readers.

 Examples of second person point of view

-Here is an excellent list of titles that are written either partially or entirely in second person which come recommended by our panel of editors.
-To see how the finest writers pull off second-person POV, start right here.
+Here is an excellent list of titles written either partially or entirely in second person, as recommended by our panel of editors.
+To see how the finest writers pull off second person POV, start right here.

 Bright Lights, Big City by Jay McInerney